sendbird/SendBird-SDK-Android/README.md

 The fastest way to test the Chat SDK is to build your chat app on top of our sample app.
 To create a project for the sample app, download the app from our GitHub repository.
 The link is down below.

 - https://github.com/sendbird/Sendbird-Android

+Make sure to input your application ID into the sample app.
+Go to the [Create a Sendbird application from your dashboard](https://sendbird.com/docs/chat/v3/ios/getting-started/install-chat-sdk#2-step-1-create-a-sendbird-application-from-your-dashboard) section to learn more.

 ## Documentation